bprinty/Flask-Authorize/docs/usage.rst

 ..
 Wikipedia provides a good description of the purpose of ACLS:

-..
-An access-control list (ACL), with respect to a computer file system, is a list of permissions attached to an object.
-An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.[1]
-Each entry in a typical ACL specifies a subject and an operation.
-For instance, if a file object has an ACL that contains (Alice: read,write; Bob: read), this would give Alice permission to read and write the file and Bob to only read it.

 However, there are many different schemes for providing access control, such as Role-based access control, access control lists, or custom schemes.